elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The `score.sh` script now presents results in either structured yaml or machine readable csv
 - User alertmanager will re-use the secret if exists, instead of using the `"helm.sh/hook": pre-install` annotation
 - Memory limit for Thanos distributor increased to 700Mi
+- Reduced CPU requests for some components in the service cluster.

 ### Fixed